 Further out from the centre, Cambridge is skirted by major trunk roads, including the A14, which runs west-to east, and the A11 which links to Newmarket and the M11 motorway.

 The M11 is useful because it runs down the western fringe of the city.
 It will whisk you north onto the A14 towards Huntingdon and the A1M.
 Take the M11 south to Duxford and Saffron Walden.

 The area around Cambridge is very flat and rural.
 This makes for easy, relaxed driving on straight, smooth and quiet roads that are generally well maintained.
-You’ll soon see that the other drivers in the Cambridgeshire countryside are usually much less hurried and stressed than those further south, especially compared to London.

 With a wide range of travellers passing through our locations every day, we've got a wide range of vehicles on offer to suit your needs - from smart executive saloons to compact family hatchbacks. ***

 ***Specific cars may not be available when booking

 The city of Cambridge sits nestled next to the flat wetlands of East Anglia, known as the Fens.
 The city has an abundance of landmarks and attractions linked to its eminent and long-standing university, while the surrounding countryside has many more important sights hidden amongst the rural beauty.

 The heart of the city of Cambridge is the university.
 This is actually a collection of more than 30 separate colleges that date back to medieval times.
 There’s so much history immersed within these walls, it’s a challenge to take it all in.

 Try to find time to wander along the narrow streets of King’s Parade and Pembroke Street which thread through the university buildings.
 You’ll be walking in the footsteps of generations of students, some of whom went on to become Nobel prize-winners and world leaders.
 You’ll see many of today’s academics cycling past or rushing to lectures clutching books.